eawww/MeetHooks/Outline.md

     The `numba` value does indeed increment as can be seen in the browser console, but, since React calls it once for JSX to render and ignores it until the parent says it needs to rerender So makeNumbaGoUp is called and the variable is incremented, but that variable belongs only to that function call and, therefore, only to that render.
 When the component does rerender, the new render's numba value is initialized to 0.
 </details>

-### Some Hooks
+## Meet Hooks!
-I won't have time to cover all 10 distinct hooks that are currently part of React's API, but I'll try to cover the one I feel are most valuable to get started with.
+I won't have time to cover all 10 distinct hooks that are currently part of React's API, but I'll try to cover the ones I feel are most valuable to get started with.
 For each one, I'll explain its purpose, how it works, and show you some common use cases.
-I've also found that, when working with hooks, it's incredibly valuable to know the order everything executes in.
-Details of this are a little lacking in the standard documentation so I'll pay special attention to helping you leave with a conceptual understanding of what exactly happens when your hooks-laden components are dancing around on the screen.
+I've also found that, when working with hooks, it's incredibly valuable to know the order everything executes in relative to other hooks.
+Details of this are a little lacking in the standard documentation so I'll pay special attention to helping you leave with a conceptual understanding of how your hooks behave relative to the render cycle and eachother.

 In the previous example we saw exactly why functional components can't have stateful values of their own.
 Now we'll see exactly how they *actually can* have stateful values of their own!

-#### `useState( )`
+### `useState( )`

 Easily the most important hook is the `useState` hook... which looks like this: